“This Shall Pass:” Jewish Home Seniors Share Their Wellness Wisdom

 A Juilliard-trained musician, Robins is hopeful that she'll be able to return soon to leading the Oneg Shabbat concert and sing-a-long.
 "If we trust the experts, follow their instructions, and take our vitamins, we'll see better times.
 We hope for a miracle and push the days until we have a vaccine," she says.

 Resident Marilyne Holm, a former fashion designer, spent most of her time in the Eisenberg Village art room before the mandatory lockdown.
-While she misses the camaraderie of working in the art room, she is managing to stay productive, thanks to an LAJH staff member who delivers art supplies to her room.
+While she misses the camaraderie of working in the art room, she is managing to stay productive, thanks to a Los Angeles Jewish Health staff member who delivers art supplies to her room.

 Holm is known for creating Mendels (little stuffed dogs wearing yarmulkes), which she sells to the public.
 She's been continuing to sew them, as well as teddy bears, in her room.
 "I'll have a whole kennel once lockdown is done," she says.